What is a mobile home park?

 Are there any lots available?

-The statewide vacancy rate in 2022 and 2023 was 4.6%.
-However, six of ten mobile home parks continue reporting no vacant lots.
+The statewide vacancy rate in 2023 was 4.6%.
+Six of ten mobile home parks were full.
+The vacancy rate in 2024 is impacted by 38 lots in Berlin that are vacant due to flooding.

 For information on available mobile home park lots, see our page of nonprofit and resident-owned mobile home parks and park registry listing.